ariofrio/spock/README.md

 # Spock

-Merge multiple directories into one using symlinks.
+Merge multiple directories into one using symlinks (copies on Windows).
 It's like [Spock][]'s mind meld.
 Kind of.
 Not really.

   [spock]: http://en.wikipedia.org/wiki/Spock